 The older I get, the more I’m tested with how hard life can sometimes be.
 How unfair at times.
 Even the most optimistic of people can find it difficult to find ways on how to feel more positive.
 I know I certainly do – and I count myself as being a very positive person.

 There are events that have happened in my life that have truly made be feel more challenged that I could ever imagine.
 A Breast Cancer diagnosis being one of them.
-Or the early days (months) of motherhood when my babies just Would Not Sleep.
+Or the early days (months) of motherhood when my babies just Would.
+Not.
+Sleep.

 Sometimes, you can just have a bad day for no apparent reason.
+It’s just not possible to always think positive thoughts.

-How to feel more Positive
+How to think Positive

-1. Think happy thoughts
+1. Think positive thoughts

 I love to daydream about the future.
-I come up with scenarios in my head of events that may never even happen, but the possibility of them fills me with hope and positivity any way.
+I come up with scenarios in my head of events that may never even happen, but the possibility of them fills me with hope and positivity anyway.

 Some of them may involve Jamie Fraser from Outlander ;)

 Allow your mind to wander to happy places and if it won’t, make it do so!
 Remember a time, or a place, where you felt really, truly happy in the past.
+Make your thoughts positive self talk instead of negative.

 We all have stored memories of times in our lives when we have been happier.
 Perhaps a special milestone, winning an award, the birth of a child, your wedding day.
 Spend some time thinking about what made you happy on those occasions and how positive you felt then.
 Sometimes, thinking of times when we have been happy in the past gives us hope that we can feel that way again.